rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 >
 > Johnny found this funnier still.
 “Have it your own way, sweetheart,” he said with utmost amiability.
 “But I’ve noticed that for a lot of people, and particularly women, that means trying to have it both ways.
 In which case, don’t say I didn’t warn you.
 I’ve thought the matter out, and I know that the life of pleasure is a full-time job.”

 Johnny goes on to warn Cathy when she is faced with a potential suitor to “Have your bit of fun with him, … and marry him in the end if you must.
 Only get your serious climbing done first, and try to remember what I told you—you can’t have it both ways.”
 (If you are anyone who has spent time outside, this novel is a must read.)
+What is the answer here then, to get outdoor pursuits out of your system before turning into a “shrivelled nut, a mountain bachelor?”

-Back in the realm of non-fiction, however, there are examples of successful skiers and climbers who have also raised families, who have therefore had it both ways.
-(Perhaps it is easier now than in 1950’s England.)
+Back in the realm of non-fiction, however, there are examples of successful skiers and climbers who have also raised families.
+(Perhaps it is easier in some ways now than in 1950’s England.)
 Take Ed Viesturs, for example: he is one of few Americans to climb all fourteen 8,000 metre peaks without oxygen.
-He earned a doctorate in veterinary medicine before abandoning his vet career—and taking a massive pay cut—to pursue climbing full time while eventually raising three kids.
-Stories like this resonated quite strongly with me in my early and mid twenties.
+He earned a doctorate in veterinary medicine before abandoning his vet career—and taking a massive pay cut—to pursue climbing full time.
+He eventually raised three kids with his wife.
+Stories like this resonated quite strongly with me in my mid–twenties.

 Success stories are more the exception than the norm in the outdoors, however.
 Many dirtbags eventually come to a reckoning, tiring of financial uncertainty, as Jon Krakauer reflects in the introduction to his 1992 book _Eiger Dreams: Ventures Among Men and Mountains_: